 As I lay in bed thinking about the past, hugging my favourite stuffed toy helped calm me, so much more than when I was at the wake venue, where I would feel anxious, on my toes and almost sick.
 I didn't get to talk to my mum much for the entire week, but having my memory blanket she handmade helped me think that there was still a piece of her at home, and that she was fine.
 I talked to my Pooh bear, told him things that I wanted to tell my mum, words of comfort, and reminisced about the past, while being wrapped up in my cozy blanket.

 It still is even for a young adult.
 Is it the loss of a loved one?
 Or does it instill a certain fear in us to see someone we know move on from this world?
 Regardless of the reason why we experience such deep emotions, I was thankful for the existence of my stuffed toy, for being there for me and my emotions, when everyone else was busy packing up their emotions.

-I don't hope for anyone to go through the same thing, but if you do, I hope your stuffed toy will bring you some comfort the same way it did for me.
+I don't hope for anyone to go through the same thing, but death happens.
+And when you do experience it, I hope your stuffed toy will bring you some comfort, the same way it did for me.